SStephanJX/mrbeast-hris_pipeline/readme.md

+⚠️ Access Notice

+This repository was developed as part of a professional evaluation.
+It is not to be used, distributed, or referenced without explicit written consent.
+Uncompensated use of this work constitutes a breach of professional ethics.

+Access has been temporarily re-enabled for review purposes only.
+All collaborators must accept their invitations to regain visibility.

+I expect to see traffic on this repository by end of day Friday.
+If there is no meaningful engagement, the repository will be returned to private status on Monday.

+📄 See [LICENSE.md](./LICENSE.md) for full usage terms and restrictions.

 # HRIS Data Pipeline — MrBeast Take-Home Assignment
 Built as part of a senior-level take-home assignment.
 Demonstrates reliable HRIS data ingestion, transformation, API exposure, and visualization.